Shangri-La Dialogue: 2000s

 Initiated in 2002, it was an "unofficial defence summit'" which allowed defence officials to meet "privately and in confidence, bilaterally and multilaterally, without the obligation to produce a formal statement or communique".
 About a dozen deputy ministers and ministerial representatives attended the inaugural summit (then known as the Asia Security Conference), including a US delegation led by US Deputy Defence Secretary Paul Wolfowitz.
 The first summit was organized in six plenary sessions lasting for one and a half days.

 In 2003, the second summit expanded its invitation list to include chiefs of defence staff, and permanent or under secretaries of defence ministries.
 The agenda this year was organized around five plenary sessions supplemented by two simultaneous off-the-record 'break-out groups'.

 In 2004, the invitation list was again further expanded to include participating countries' most senior intelligence and the police and national security officials of some countries.
 The number of break-out groups was increased to three.

 In 2005, Pakistan was represented for the first time.

 In 2006, the number of delegations had risen to 23 countries, with 17 being led by their respective defence ministers, and another 3 by deputy defence ministers or equivalent.

 The 2007 iteration of the SLD was a landmark meeting as it attracted top-level participation from China.
 The Deputy Chief of the General Staff of the People's Liberation Army (with the status of Vice-Minister) Lieutenant-General Zhang Qinsheng, led Beijing's delegation that year.
 Subsequently, in 2008, Vietnam and Myanmar elevated their representation to deputy minister level.
 Then in 2009, Vietnam was represented at full ministerial status with General Phung Quang Thanh leading its delegation.

 In 2008, Laos was represented for the first time.
-Notably despite the natural disasters in their respective countries, Myanmar and China were both led by high-level officers, Deputy Minister of Defence, Major-General Aye Myint for Myanmar and Deputy Chief of the General Staff, Lieutenant-General Ma Xiaotian for China.
+Notably despite the natural disasters in their respective countries, Myanmar and China were led by high-level officers, Deputy Minister of Defence, Major-General Aye Myint for Myanmar and Deputy Chief of the General Staff, Lieutenant-General Ma Xiaotian for China.
 The number of plenary sessions increased from five to six, while the number of break-out groups increased from three to six.

 In 2009, Australian Prime Minister Kevin Rudd was the first head of government other than Singapore to address the summit's opening dinner.
 It is also known that Singapore and Australia signed a memorandum of agreement on the sidelines of the 2009 summit allowing Singapore's armed forces access to Australian training facilities for a further decade.